(And How To Make Your Own Chore Charts!)

 Despite my periodic kvetching to the contrary, my children are usually pretty well-behaved.
 But getting things done in a timely manner is not their strong suit.

 Especially Kimmie, ever since she began reading last October.

 Add to this a relaxed summer schedule with its lack of structure, and you have a recipe for disaster.

 I get how Kimmie feels.
 I was the same way as a child.
-Whenever my mom asked me to set the table, she had to ask at least three times; whatever story I was reading was always far more interesting than laying out plates and utensils.
+Whenever my mama asked me to set the table, she had to ask at least three times.
+Whatever story I was reading was always far more interesting than laying out plates and utensils.

-Now that I’m the mom, I find myself getting just as frustrated as my own mother did, while imagining I can hear her laughing from several states away.
+Now that I’m the mama, I find myself getting just as frustrated as my own mother did.
+(While imagining I can hear her laughing from several states away.)

 For our household, the flashpoint was bedtime.
 This is our girls’ bedtime routine: They use the toilet and take baths together.
 After that, the parent on bedtime duty helps Essie get into her PJs and brush her teeth, before heading into her room for story and lullabies.

 Meanwhile, Kimmie is supposed to brush her teeth, get into her pajamas, and get herself into her room by the time Parent is done putting Essie to bed.
 Around Kimmie’s fifth birthday, I added getting her dirty clothes and already-read books off the bathroom floor to her bedtime task list.